 Course introduction.
 Taking a brief overview at the history of literature and the written form while asking, what makes people take up the pen (or keyboard) to write in the first place?

 This is an important but not always an easy question to answer – and we offer no 'correct' solution either.
 Rather, we suggest reasons why people have taken to the pursuit of writing in the past, with the view to offering motivation, guidance, advice that may help to spur your own efforts.

 For some, writing may be a natural expression – something that arises spontaneously.
 Others have to work on the craft.
 Irrespective of which category you feel you belong to (and most writers fall between both stools at different times), understanding that you belong to a long, often illustrious history may help in understanding your place within this tradition, unlocking your own ability and potential in the process

 2. Creative Writing

-It is not enough to know how to write if you want to get published (successfully).
-It is largely a matter of knowing how to write for a target audience.
+In publishing terms, it is not enough to know how to write – it is largely a matter of knowing how to write for a target audience.
 Who is going to want to read your work and why?
 What makes you, the author, uniquely qualified to narrate the story or account?
-We look at the discipline of writing: how to write, where you may find subjects to write about, developing your ideas to create something tangible, choosing a form, structuring a narrative, following through with a story that delivers, where to get help.
-We explore these challenges as they apply across all genres and styles - fiction, non-fiction, poetry, drama, storytelling, journalism, marketing, PR, advertising and copywriting, etc.

 3. Presentation and Design Tips